fraenki/freebsd-foreman/README.md

 ## Provision Instructions

-* Create a "installation media" entry in Foreman for FreeBSD (use local or official mirror, i.e. `http://ftp.freebsd.org/pub/FreeBSD/releases/$arch/$major.$minor-RELEASE/`)
+* Create a "installation media" entry in Foreman for FreeBSD (use local or official mirror, e.g. `http://ftp.freebsd.org/pub/FreeBSD/releases/$arch/$major.$minor-RELEASE/`)
 * Create a new "operating system" entry in Foreman for the desired FreeBSD release
 * Copy the custom mfsBSD image to your TFTP server
 * Create a new host in Foreman, watch the FreeBSD installation begin :)